sby051/configs/linux/README.md

 # How to use

-This script installs many packages (which you can find in assets/packages.json) and configures various things, such as fish shell (alongside aliases etc, which can be found in assets/config.fish).
+This script installs many PACKAGES (which you can find in assets/PACKAGES.json) and configures various things, such as fish shell (alongside aliases etc, which can be found in assets/config.fish).